rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 console.log("Welcome to Rooftop Media Dot Org!");
 ```

-Finally, create `/pages/404.html` and add this:
+Finally, create a new folder in `/pages` called `/misc`, create a file `/pages/misc/404.html` and add this:
 ```html
 <h1>404 - page not found!</h1>
 ```